 Originally born in Yawkey, West Virginia, and primarily raised in Goshen, Indiana.
 My family moved to Phoenix, Arizona on my tenth year.
 The Sonoran Desert landscape was an awesome perspective of nature to grow up around.
 Whilst traveling I found the Pacific Northwest wildlife and ecology outstanding.
 My heart was intrigued, and I eventually moved north to the beautiful state of Oregon.

 I am a college graduate with a strong interest in business, I love nature and gardening, skateboarding, yoga, playing guitar, historical Volkswagens and Schwinn bicycles.
 In my free time, I enjoy chillin’ with friends, family and meeting new people over good microbrews or coffee.
 I care about local issues and the environment so I support and enjoy organic foods and gardening—things that are locally created, and I am impressed and motivated by artisans of all kinds.
 Aside from working with wood, I admire and dabble in the mediums of glass, metal, ink, and paint.
-I love to listen to music while I’m in the workshop, including, Led Zeppelin, Tool, and the Lymbyc Systym.
-My favorite designers are the graphic artist M.C.
-Escher, architect Frank Lloyd Wright, and woodworkers Wharton Esherick and Sam Maloof.
+I love to listen to music while I’m in the workshop.
+My favorite designers are the architects Greene & Greene, Antoni Gaudi, and Louis Sullivan.
+My favorite woodworkers are Wharton Esherick, George Nakashima, and Sam Maloof.